 Court of Appeals found insufficient basis for stop.
 Court of Criminal Appeals reversed finding.
-Police had reasonable suspicion to believe that defendant may have been intoxicated, justifying temporary detention for further investigation when at 1:30 a.m. a few blocks from city's bar district, officer observed defendant's truck come up extremely close behind officer's vehicle at red light and appeared to lurch.
-Officer then heard a revving sound and noticed defendant's truck lurch forward again; in light of the time of night and location, the officer's training and experience, and defendant's aggressive driving, it was rational for the officer to have inferred that the defendant may have been intoxicated.
+Police had reasonable suspicion to believe that the defendant may have been intoxicated, justifying temporary detention for further investigation when at 1:30 a.m. a few blocks from city's bar district, the officer observed the defendant's truck come up extremely close behind the officer's vehicle at red light and appeared to lurch.
+The officer then heard a revving sound and noticed the defendant's truck lurch forward again; in light of the time of night and location, the officer's training and experience, and the defendant's aggressive driving, it was rational for the officer to have inferred that the defendant may have been intoxicated.